 We wish to devise an $N$-round adaptive measurement protocol that tells us whether a given source is preparing magic states.
-Namely, if the source can just produce non-magic states, we expect the protocol to declare the source `magic' with low probability $e_{I}$ (the protocol's type-I error).
-If, however, the source is actually preparing independent copies of any quantum state violating one of these inequalities by an amount greater than or equal to $\delta$, we wish the protocol to declare the source `non-magic' with low probability $e_{II}$ (the protocol's type-II error), see Figure~\ref{fig:magic2}.
+Namely, if the source can just produce nonmagic states, we expect the protocol to declare the source ``magic'' with low probability $e_{I}$ (the protocol's type-I error).
+If, however, the source is actually preparing independent copies of any quantum state violating one of these inequalities by an amount greater than or equal to $\delta$, we wish the protocol to declare the source `non-magic' with low probability $e_{II}$ (the type-II error of the protocol), see Fig.~\ref{fig:magic2}.

 To do so, we formulate the protocol as a time-independent preparation game \cite{prep_games}.
-That is, in every measurement round $k$, our knowledge of the state's magic is encoded in the game's configuration $t\in T$, with $|T|<\infty$.
+That is, in every measurement round $k$, our knowledge of the magic of the state is encoded in the configuration $t\in T$ of the game, with $|T|<\infty$.
 The state prepared by the source is then measured by means of the POVM with elements $(M_{t'|t}: t'\in T)\subset B(\C^2)^{\times |T|}$.
-The result $t'$ of this measurement is the game's new configuration.
+The result $t'$ of this measurement is the new configuration of the game.
 When we exceed the total number of measurement rounds $n$, we must guess, based on the current game configuration, whether the state source is magic or not.
 For simplicity, we declare the source to be magic if $t\in A\subset T$, with $|A|=\left\lfloor\frac{|T|}{2}\right\rfloor$.
 The initial state of the game, $t_1$, is chosen such that $t_1\not\in A$.

 The game is thus defined by the POVMs $\{ M_{t'|t}: t' \in T \}_t$.
 For computing $e_{I}$, we assume that the `dishonest' player, who claims to produce magic states but does not, knows at every round the current game configuration.
 They can thus adapt their state preparation correspondingly to increase the type-I error.
-As explained in Section \ref{sec:prep_games}, computing the maximum score of a preparation game under adaptive strategies can be cast as a sequential problem with $h_k:=(\rho_k(t):t\in T_k)$.
-In this case, the $C$ set of feasible states is generated by convex combinations of $\{\psi_i\}_{i=1}^6$, the eigenvectors of the three Pauli matrices: linear maximizations over $C$ therefore correspond to maximizations over these six `vertices'.
-Putting it all together, we find that computing the game's type-I error amounts to applying the recursion relation:
+As explained in Sec.~\ref{sec:prep_games}, the computation of the maximum score of a preparation game under adaptive strategies can be cast as a sequential problem with $h_k:=(\rho_k(t):t\in T_k)$.
+In this case, the set of feasible states, $C$, is generated by convex combinations of $\{\psi_i\}_{i=1}^6$, the eigenvectors of the three Pauli matrices: linear maximizations over $C$ therefore correspond to maximizations over these six ``vertices''.
+Putting it all together, we find that computing the type-I error of the game amounts to applying the recursion relation: